jax-ml/jax/docs/201/controlling-xla.md

 Both modes come with caveats that `xla_metadata_call` avoids:

 - The context manager works by setting ambient tracing state, which is part of `jit`'s cache key.
-Any jit-compiled function called under it, including library code that jits internally, is re-traced and re-compiled for each distinct metadata context, rather than reusing its existing cache entries.
+Any jitted function called under it, including library code that jits internally, is retraced and recompiled for each distinct metadata context, rather than reusing its existing cache entries.
 - Value-tagging doesn't propagate through autodiff: differentiate `g` above and the backward-pass operations come out untagged.